 2. Take a broad view, and then evaluate your company’s weak points

 Are there gaps in security when it comes to payment processing?
 Inter-office emails?
-Uploading to DropBox or another file storage program?
+Uploading files to the cloud or another public file storage program?
 Attachments and document security?
 Figure out the weakest link and focus the start of your course design there.

 3. Figure out what employees already know

 Don’t waste employees’ time (and your own) teaching them what they already know.

 Work with your cybersecurity training developers to evaluate employee awareness before sending everyone to the same training.

 👉Learn more: A high-quality training needs analysis can help you figure out what employees already know, and what they need to learn to protect your business.

 Chances are good that your company already has training resources at hand.
 Don’t reinvent the wheel.
 If your employees respond best to online training, don’t shuffle them into a room and make them stare at a four-hour presentation.

 Utilize the principles of microlearning to deliver essential small bites of information that address the most vital cybersecurity tips for employees.